Update 12 January 2022 - Important information if you are attempting to use your birth certificate to establish your Digital Identity through myGovID.

 If you were legally adopted in Western Australia, you can apply for a copy of your post-adoption birth certificate from the Registry using the Birth Certificate application.

-If you are a party to an adoption or a relative of an adopted person and would like to know how to access other information relating to the adoption please contact the Department for Child protection - Post Adoption Services.
+If you are a party to an adoption or a relative of an adopted person and would like to know how to access other information relating to the adoption please contact the Department of Communities - Post Adoption Information and Services.